markmhendrickson/mcp-server-parquet/README.md

 # Parquet MCP Server

-MCP server for interacting with parquet files in the finances repository.
+MCP server for interacting with parquet files in a repository.

 ## Features